 Just as school at home has become the norm, so too, has telework.
 As the days left of lockdown and confinement get fewer in many parts of the world, businesses and governments are taking steps to prepare back-to-work plans, transitional plans, and telework guidelines.

-Some employees will have discovered that they really like telework.
-Perhaps they are more productive at home.
+Some employees will have discovered that they really like telework and want the option to still around.
+Some will have discovered that they are more productive at home.
 Perhaps they feel more comfortable or healthy, physically and emotionally, and better balanced teleworking.

-Still some may discover that they were born to telework–and this realization may forever shift their work goals or priorities.
+Still some may discover that they were born to telework.
+They may realize that they love the flexibility and possibility that work anywhere offers.
+This realization may forever shift their work goals or priorities.

 Are you one of those people who is born to telework?

 Does your DNA have “telework” encoded into the strands, like I’m convinced mine does?

 Some employees are seemingly born to telework.
 Their personalities, work habits, values, comfort zones, integrity, and ethics seem programmed for successful telework arrangements.